How Long Does a Lateral Attorney Move Take? Complete Timeline

 The Realistic Timeline: What to Expect

-A lateral move often takes anywhere from 3-6 months from start to finish, though this can vary significantly based on several factors.
+Wondering why your lateral attorney move is taking forever while other lawyers seem to land new positions overnight?
+The answer is simpler than you think.
 For a 4th-year associate like yourself, the process often moves faster than partner-level moves, which can take 6-12 months or longer due to client conflicts and book portability considerations.

 The timeline breaks down roughly into distinct phases, each with its own variables that can accelerate or slow down the process.